dmarciano/RandomStringGenerator/README.md

 **0.2.0**
 - Added [Repeat Blocks](#repeat-blocks)
 - Added Mersenne Twister random number generator
+- Can specify uppercase, lowercase, number, and symbol array for different language/cultures
 > *Please note that this is a **PREVIEW** version and there is no guarantee that any method signature or functionality will remaing the same*

 **0.1.0** - Initial Release